 After graduation, Christopher joined Austin-based Andersson-Wise Architects, where he worked as an architectural designer and directed much of the firm’s online brand management and print media.
 During this time he co-founded DO.GROUP DESIGN, a partnership dedicated to empowering young designers by giving them the skills needed to bring their products to market.
 The partnership celebrated its first product — the Bundle — launching in Brooklyn in September 2014.

-Christopher enjoys writing and photography, publishing architectural criticism and imagery online and in print.
-Credits include Texas Architect, a bi-monthly magazine published by the Texas Society of Architects.
-He is currently serving on the Executive Board of the Austin chapter of the American Institute of Architects as a liaison to the University of Texas at Austin and actively pursuing architectural licensure in the State of Texas.
+Christopher enjoys freelance writing and photography, publishing architectural criticism and imagery online and in print.
+Credits include The Architect’s Newspaper, Work Design Magazine, and Texas Architect, where he is a regular contributor and has served as a member of the editorial board since 2018.
+He has served on on the Executive Board of the Austin chapter of the American Institute of Architects as a liaison to the University of Texas at Austin and is a licensed architect in the State of Texas.
 When he’s not busy, he enjoys feeding his seven-year-old Cornish Rex, Little Bit.
 (Don’t worry about the BBQ thing — a Cornish Rex is a cat, not a chicken.)